-- the United States National OCDS Formation Program - the OCDS Provincial Statutes - the OCDS Constitutions Preface through Article 36 and Article 51 - the OCDS Ratio - provincial website, Best Practices - Flos Carmeli (The MC provides the Flos Carmeli to the GID.)
+- the Provincial Formation Guidelines

+- the OCDS Provincial Statutes

+- the OCDS Constitutions Preface through Article 36

+- the OCDS Ratio

+- provincial website best practices

-The MC Council should invite the GID members to join community retreats, days of reflection, and other events.
-With the approval of the MC, the GID may have their own events if they have the resources and especially if distance is a problem for their members.
+The MC Council may invite the GID members to join community retreats, days of reflection, and other events.
+The GID may of course have their own if they have the resources and especially if distance is a problem for their members.

-6. Accepting New Members
+6. Accepting new members

 GIDs may admit new persons to aspirancy.
 Guidelines for accepting aspirants may be found on the provincial website.
-See Best Practices, Discernment.
+See best practices, discernment.

-7. Discernment for Admission to Formation I (clothing) and for the Promise
+7. Discernment for admission to Formation I (clothing) and for the Promise